Grimnak/LoZGame/README.md

 # The Legend of Zelda in Monogame

-This build features the first six dungeons and incomplete versions of the seventh and eighth dungeons.
-There is also an option to turn "cheat mode" on, which gives the player unlimited items and infinite health.
-This can be activated by accessing the options menu in-game.
+This build features all nine dungeons present in The Legend of Zelda (1986) with slightly modified gameplay and item placements.

 ## Authors:
 Eric Henderson (henderson.939@osu.edu)